 Finding His Passion

-Hoyt was raised in the textile town of Shelby, NC; his family, like most there, lived modestly.
+Hoyt was raised in the textile town of Shelby, NC.
 His father owned an auto body repair shop and his mother was a beautician.
 He eventually attended NC State University – the first in his family to ever attend college.

 He chose NC State because it had a textile program.
 It never occurred to him then that he’d do anything other than work in the textile industry.
 Yet that industry was rapidly declining and jobs moved overseas.
 Hoyt attended Campbell University, learned the art of litigation, and was met with great success.
 Hoyt won the Rick Edmonson mock appellate competition with the highest score possible, and 10 Book Awards – the highest number achieved at that time.
 It seemed meant to be.

 Hoyt’s success as a lawyer eventually landed him right back at Campbell University School of Law teaching jury selection as an adjunct professor.
 Something he’s done since 1999.
 He is also chair of Campbell’s Board of Visitors, which assists the dean, faculty, and leadership in developing and evaluating strategic planning efforts and launching initiatives.

 His peers have taken note, too.
 Every year since 2006 he has been selected to be included on the “Super Lawyer”3 list in Super Lawyers magazine.
 Since 2008, his name has appeared on “The Best Lawyers in America”3 annual list for Personal Injury Litigation – Plaintiffs, and Product Liability Litigation – Plaintiffs.
 That same publication designated Hoyt in 2016 as “Lawyer of the Year”3 for the Raleigh area for Product Liability Litigation.
 And in 2015, Business North Carolina named him among the “Legal Elite.”3